 Panels are constituted with a minimum of 3 members who may include GP educators, RCGP representatives, lay members, and representatives of employers.

 Prior to the ARCP (within 2 months) you are required to have an educational supervisors review to review progress and to plan subsequent training.
 You will be reminded 6 weeks before your ARCP is due by e-mail from the GP School admin team.

 ARCP panels review all aspects of your e-portfolio and give an outcome based on judgement about your progress.
 Panel outcomes will appear on the e-portfolio and you are required to accept the ARCP form.

-If your progress is satisfactory the panel wish to give formative feedback this will appear in the educators’ notes section of the e-portfolio.
+If your progress is satisfactory the panel may wish to give formative feedback, this will appear in the educators’ notes section of the e-portfolio.

 If you wish to request a review of a panel decision the initially you should e-mail or write to the Head of School giving your reasons.
 This will be treated as an informal appeal by the Head of School who may request the panel who made the original decision to review that decision and /or arrange an informal meeting with you to discuss the decision.

-If you are not satisfied at the review or you have received an outcome 4 (removal from programme) you will be notified of the formal appeals process.
+If you are not satisfied at the review or you have received an outcome 3 or 4 (removal from programme) you will be notified of the formal appeals process.

 Documents with the preparation requirements prior to panels are available to download here.